unjs/unstorage/README.md

 })
 ```

+**Current limitations:**

+- Can be only used in Cloudflare Workers (Cannot be used in Modules, Durable Objects and Node.js)
+- Native meta and expiring keys are not supported

 **Options:**

 - `binding`: Name of KV namespace binding

-See [KV](https://developers.cloudflare.com/workers/runtime-apis/kv) for more information about KV store.
+See [KV Bindings](https://developers.cloudflare.com/workers/runtime-apis/kv#kv-bindings) for more information about how to assign a binding.

 ## Making custom drivers